OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CV_Data/README.md

 We can imagine a version with only GetFile and PutElasticsearch.

-*CV nifi config*
+*CV nifi config (attention pas la version 2)*

 The configuration is in parserJson.xml in the repository /parser.
-Once loaded, you just need to put input in the "input repository" parameter in the properties.
+Once loaded, you just need to put /input in the "input repository" parameter in the properties.

 *ajouter l'image de Get File Config*